-[5.14.A] CSP shall provide a capability for the Customer to retrieve a complete copy of the Customer Personal Data promptly and without hindrance.
+[5.14.A] CSP shall provide a capability for the Customer to retrieve the Customer Personal Data promptly and without hindrance.

 [5.14.B] CSP shall provide the capability for the Customer to retrieve the Customer Personal Data at the end of the provision of the Cloud Services as covered by the Cloud Services Agreement.